powerpak/pathogendb-pipeline/README.md

 2. `assemble_raw_reads`
 3. `circularize_assembly`
 4. `resequence_assembly`
+5. `reorient_assembly`
-5. `rast_annotate`
+6. `rast_annotate`
-6. `rast_to_igb`
+7. `rast_to_igb`

-With some exceptions (for instance, if you need to manually edit interim files) you should be able to simply run `rake` with the last task you want to reach, and assuming you've specified all required [environment variables](#environment-variables), the pipeline will take care of running any necessary previous tasks, based on what's already present or missing from the `OUT` directory.
+With some exceptions (for instance, if you need to manually edit interim files) you should be able to simply run `rake` with the last task you want to reach, and assuming you've specified all [required environment variables](#required-environment-variables), the pipeline will take care of running any necessary previous tasks, based on what's already present or missing from the `OUT` directory.

 The final task, `rast_to_igb`, creates an [IGB](http://bioviz.org/igb/) Quickload-compatible directory so you can load the genome into IGB.
 By default, this occurs in `~/www/igb`, although you can override this by setting `IGB_DIR` in your `scripts/env.sh`.
 To view the genome in IGB, open IGB's preferences and add `https://YOUR_USERNAME.u.hpc.mssm.edu/igb/` as a Quickload data source (replacing `YOUR_USERNAME` with your Minerva username), and then you should be able to find your genome under the Species dropdown in the browser.

 Optionally, if Illumina reads are also available the same isolate, they can be used to iron out small errors in the PacBio-produced assembly and then the new consensus can be re-annotated with these two extra steps:

-6. `recall_ilm_consensus`
+1. `recall_ilm_consensus`
-7. `rast_annotate_ilm`
+2. `rast_annotate_ilm`

 ### Multiple runs within `screen`